dextermb/svelte-kit-prerender-405-semrush-server-js/README.md

 When using `prerender` within a `+server.js` file and attempting to execute a SEMRush cURL command a `405 Method not allowed` is returned, however when using `prerender` with a `+page.server.js` file a `200 OK` is returned (which is expected).

+We've also noticed then when sending the cURL request with `-H 'Accept: text/html'` `+server.js` will return `200 OK`.

 #### Expected

 A `200 OK` response should be returned even with `+server.js`.